tschutter/recipes/r/high_altitude_sourdough_bread.md

 Sprinkle 20 grams of salt over the dough and then add 50 grams of warm water.
-Poke your fingers into the dough to press some salt deep inside, then fold over itself about a dozen times or so to incorporate the salt.
+Poke your fingers into the dough to press some salt deep inside, then fold over itself until the salt and water is incorporated.
 Cover the bowl again; the bulk fermentation has begun.
-If the environment is cold and/or dry, then keep the bowl in the microwave with a small bowl of boiled water.
+Because the environment is cold and dry, keep the bowl in the microwave with a small bowl of boiled water.

 *Bulk Fermentation (~4 hours)*